 On the Define Sync Relationship page, choose a source and target and click Continue.

 Complete the steps until you reach the Data Broker Group page.

 On the Data Broker Group page, click Create Data Broker and then select Amazon Web Services.

 Enter a name for the data broker and click Continue.

-Enter an AWS access key so Cloud Sync can create the data broker in AWS on your behalf.
+Enter an AWS access key so BlueXP copy and sync can create the data broker in AWS on your behalf.

 The keys aren’t saved or used for any other purposes.